stevenharperja/AI-plays-AI-generated-pong/README.md

 TLDR: Make a fake version of Pong using an image generator model's output.
 Run an AI agent on that fake Pong.

-This project is to create an image generating model that simulates a "virtual" environment to train an AI actor to play Pong.
-With the eventual goal of training the agent using as few episodes of real Pong as possible.
+This project is to create an image generating model that simulates a virtual environment of Pong.
+This environment can then be used to train an AI agent to play Pong, without necessarily having the agent play real Pong.

 It involves two models:
 - The Generator